 This job really tested the mettle of the crew, but we hung together through it all – and we built a beautiful array in record time!
 It really brought the team together.

-Markus and Cathy, Strata’s co-founders visited the site, and took the group out to a wonderful lunch at a local BBQ place called Joe’s, if you’re ever in the area we would certainly recommend it!
+Markus and Cathy, Strata’s co-founders visited the site, and took the group out to a wonderful lunch at a local BBQ place called Joe’s.
+If you’re ever in the area we would certainly recommend it!
 There is also a wonderful taco stand near Red Springs.
 The food there was delicious and parts of our crew were there every day for lunch.
-Local convenient stores went out of their way to thank us for the increased business, and we thanked them for the great food and their services.
+Local convenient stores went out of their way to thank us for the increased business, and we thanked them for the great food and service.

 It was one of those jobs that you look back on and feel good about.
-Shannon was a very very hard job in torrential weather — but when members of that crew see each other on other Strata jobs there’s an immediate bond over Shannon.
+Shannon was a very very hard job in the torrential weather — but when members of the crew see each other on other Strata jobs there’s an immediate bond over Shannon.

-Construction took approximately 14 weeks, beginning in late March, 2012 and finishing at the end of June.
-Strata Solar worked very closely with the Youth Chamber of Commerce to hire 120 installers for the job, from Robeson county.
+Construction took approximately 14 weeks, beginning in August, 2012 and finishing in October.
+Strata Solar worked very closely with local officials to hire 80 installers from the local communities for the project.

 Over $250,000 in direct expenditures in Robeson County for wages, lodging and supplies.
-Increase in the property tax base of Robeson County of approximately $15 million with no requirement for additional school, sewers roads, or other county services
+Increase in the property tax base of Robeson County of approximately $12 million with no requirement for additional school, sewers roads, or other county services.